ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Overview
 ========

-This document explains one set of methods for getting backtraces for ROS 2.
+This document explains methods for getting backtraces in ROS 2, which are essential for debugging.
+A backtrace provides a snapshot of the entire sequence of function calls that led up to a crash or error.
 There are many ways to accomplish this, but this is a good starting point for new C++ developers without GDB experience.

 The following steps show ROS 2 users how to get traces from specific nodes when they encounter a problem.